2015 Texas Bowl

 The 2015 Texas Bowl was an American college football bowl game played on December 29, 2015, at NRG Stadium in Houston, Texas.
 It was one of the 2015–16 bowl games that concludes the 2015 FBS football season.
 The tenth edition of the Texas Bowl, it featured the LSU Tigers of the Southeastern Conference against the Texas Tech Red Raiders of the Big 12 Conference.
 The game began at 8:00 p.m.
 CST and was aired on ESPN.
 Sponsored by the AdvoCare nutrition and sports performance company, it was officially known as the AdvoCare V100 Texas Bowl.

+In 2023, this win was vacated due to an ineligible starter for LSU.